awsdocs/amazon-sagemaker-developer-guide/doc_source/ip-insights-tuning.md

 ## Tunable IP Insights Hyperparameters<a name="ip-insights-tunable-hyperparameters"></a>

-You can tune the following hyperparameters for the SageMaker IP Insights algorithm\.
+You can tune the following hyperparameters for the Amazon SageMaker IP Insights algorithm\.

 | Parameter Name | Parameter Type | Recommended Ranges |